-The Lead Actor in a Drama Series race featured two breakthroughs, for Homeland's Damian Lewis and Downton Abbey's Hugh Bonneville.
+The Lead Actor in a Drama Series race featured two breakthroughs, for Homeland's Damien Lewis and Downton Abbey's Hugh Bonneville.
 Their competition should look familiar: Mad Men's Hamm, who has never won; Breaking Bad's Bryan Cranston, a former winner who returns after his series' Emmy layoff last year; Boardwalk Empire's Steve Buscemi; and Dexter's Michael C. Hall.

 In the Lead Actor in a Comedy Series category, Two and a Half Men's Jon Cryer moved up to Charlie Sheen's old leading-man spot.
 Cryer will square off against: 30 Rock's Baldwin, The Big Bang Theory's Parsons, Louie's Louis C.K., Curb Your Enthusiasm's Larry David and House of Lies' Don Cheadle.
 All but Cheadle have been up for and/or won an Emmy for their respective series before.

 Neither Sheen nor his new series, Anger Management, was eligible for awards as the comedy premiered after the Emmys' late-spring deadline.